alimac/err-factoid/README.md

 ### Remove a factoid

-To remove one of the factoids, say either:
+To remove one of the factoids, say one of the following:

 ```
 !forget water